 Watch a stag in action in the field during the rut here

 The path enters a wooded area briefly before crossing over another cattle grate into a lovely meadow known as Cotter’s Field.
 The path extends out in front of you above the expanse of the meadow with the mountains rising in the background.
 As we pass over another cattle grate at the end of Cotter’s Field, we join the path that will bring us back to the Deenagh Lodge.

 [OPTION] Turn right here to go on to Ross Castle and extend your route to an 8km or 10km distance.

 Turn left to go directly back to Deenagh Lodge although I prefer to go straight on a few hundred metres and return along by the riverbank walk.
-Once you reach the river, follow the new path to the left (keeping the river on your left hand side) until you reach the next bridge.
+Once you reach the river, follow the new path to the left (keeping the river on your left) until you reach the next bridge.
 Turn left here over the bridge and rise up the path back to the Deenagh Lodge.

 An alternative ending is to stay on the path and don’t cross the bridge back up to Deenagh Lodge.
 Stay on the path and you can return to Killarney town via Mission Road.
 The town centre is less than a kilometre from here.

 The Knockreer Castlerosse Loop is a great 5km run, walk or stroll and its central location in Killarney National Park means that it can be combined with other routes to extend your time in the Park.
 Make sure to check it out the next time you’re in that neck of the woods.
 I promise you won’t be disappointed.

 To get a FREE eBook on Killarney National Park, and to get updates from Killarney Guide, please subscribe with your email below.